Letter: Supreme Court LGBT ruling is a slippery slope

 If not, why not?

-As a 66-year-old year old gay man I always thought the 1980's, when the domestic AIDS epidemic was at its peak, would be the scariest times I would ever live through.
+As a 66-year-old gay man, I always thought the 1980s, when the domestic AIDS epidemic was at its peak, would be the scariest times I would ever live through.

 But I was wrong.